 Now, what would you do?
 Would you ignore the impact, reach, and trust-value of the branded coffee and choose the local brew over it, or would you do what most people would do?

 Before you get confused about the context of that analogy here, let us simplify things.

-Liberal arts can indeed be an enticing field for many students.
-In fact, this field was once considered the heart and soul of education!
-So if you have an inclination towards the finer things in life, you should at least give a thought to picking such a college for your higher studies.
+Liberal arts can indeed be an attractive field for many students.
+This field was once considered the heart and soul of education!
+So if you incline to the finer things in life, you should at least give a thought to picking such a college for your higher studies.

 LACs work on a concept that's different from other schools.
 They foster a personal interaction between students and teachers, and thus, they're highly dependent on student participation.

 Most LACs have their own graduate programs or have strategic relationships with other universities that offer the same.
-They’re designed to provide undergraduates better opportunities for research and internships, especially to the pre-med students who require a research lab.
+They are the ones who provide undergraduates better opportunities for research and internships, especially to the pre-med students who require a research lab.

 The alumni of such colleges are very active and are involved in their strong relationship with the college.
 They support as mentors or donors not just to their own school but to other LACs too.
 This support usually leads to more opportunities for students with engagements like tuition assistance programs from the alumni.

 LACs have an excellent placement record each year as the students that graduate from them are armed with skills like communications, critical thinking, and multiple perspectives.
 The acceptance rate of LACs students in medical, law, MBA, and Ph.D. programs is relatively high.
 Influential alumni, better internship opportunities, supportive professors, and a robust support system from college contribute to this success.

 LAC students always believe in giving back to the community.
 They spend considerable time volunteering as compared to other public universities.
 They look for opportunities in community engagement with service trips during breaks.